-The U.S. and Canadian Seaways instituted a requirement that all foreign flag ships entering the Seaway Great Lakes System comply with the Best Management Practices of the Shipping Federation.
+The U.S. and Canadian Seaways instituted a requirement that all foreign flag vessels entering the Seaway Great Lakes System comply with the Best Management Practices of the Shipping Federation of Canada.

-In addition, ships that do not operate beyond the EEZ but do operate within the Great Lakes and Seaway (i.e., lakers) must agree to comply with the Voluntary Management Practices to
+In addition, vessels that do not operate beyond the EEZ but do operate within the Great Lakes and Seaway (i.e., lakers) must agree to comply with the Voluntary Management

-Reduce the Transfer of Aquatic Nuisance Species within the Great Lakes by U.S. and Canadian Domestic Shipping, dated January 26, 2001.
-These voluntary management practices require ships to agree to regular inspections of ballast tanks and regular removal of sediment.
+Practices to Reduce the Transfer of Aquatic Nuisance Species within the Great Lakes by U.S. and Canadian Domestic Shipping, dated January 26, 2001.
+These voluntary management practices require vessels to agree to regular inspections of ballast tanks and regular removal of sediment.